Accessibility links

 Manage the status and publish

-A story might have one of the following publication statuses:
+In Pangea CMS, a content page might have one of the following internal publication statuses:

 • Draft: The page is not published and is not accessible on the public site.
 The content is still in progress and is not yet ready for editorial review.

 • Edited: The page is not published and is not accessible on the public site.
-The content is ready for editorial review.
+The first draft of the content is ready and waiting for editorial review.

 • Published: The page is published and is accessible on the public site.